No Pets and No Smoking allowed on the farm.

 Ordering Raw Milk

-We highly recommend ordering your raw milk around the holidays, during college and school breaks, and any time you want more than four containers.
-As families gather to celebrate, students return from college, etc., there is a greater possibility we will sell out.
+We highly recommend ordering your raw milk around the holidays, during college breaks, and any time you want more than four containers.
+As families gather to celebrate, students return from college, etc., there is a greater possibility we will sell out by day's end.
 Pre-paying guarantees you will get the amount of raw milk you want on the day you want it.
-To order raw milk call our store at 518-288-3347 and place your order with one of our staff, pay with a credit card, provide your name, phone, and date you will pick it up!
+To order raw milk call our store at 518-288-3347 and place your order with one of our staff, pay with a credit card, provide your name, phone, and the date you will pick it up!
 You must speak with someone to order milk.
-Buying raw milk without ordering is limited to four containers in the farm store.
-If you'd like more than 4 containers you must pre-pay for them and order by phone.
+Buying raw milk without ordering is limited to four containers (any size) in the farm store.
+If you'd like more than 4 containers (any size) you must pre-pay for them and order by phone 24-48 hours in advance.
 No exceptions.
 Thank you!ited to 4

 Who We Are